DEI

 Our Commitment to Diversity, Equity, Inclusion, and Racial Justice

 Simpson Housing Services is an Equal Employment Opportunity employer/educator and Affirmative Action employer committed to the principles of diversity.
-Diversity continues to be our primary focus in staffing and hiring, because we believe our staff demographics should be representative of the population demographics we serve.
 As an affirmative action employer, we actively seek and encourage applications from women, Black and Indigenous People/Person(s) of Color (BIPOC), persons with disabilities, and individuals with protected veteran status.

 Simpson Housing Services prohibits the harassment of and discrimination against any employee or job applicant because of race, color, creed, religion, national origin, sex, sexual orientation, gender identity, gender expression, age, marital status, and familial status, protected veteran status, status with regard to public assistance, membership or activity in a local human rights commission, genetic information, or disability.
 Likewise, Simpson Housing Services complies with all applicable Equal Employment Opportunity/Affirmative Action laws, directives, and regulations of federal, state, and local governing bodies or agencies thereof, specifically Minnesota Statutes Chapter 363A.36-.37.